dahart/gridit/README.md

 ## Why

-- Feed your inner perfectionist / OCD.

-- Drastically improve readability of repetetive lines.
-Gridit makes some typos stick out like a sore thumb.

-- Allows, supports, provides more reasons to use column selection for fast editing.

 - Helps when refactoring repetetive blocks, using column selection.
 Especially when adding, removing or rearranging arguments.

+- Allows, supports, provides more reasons to use column selection for fast editing.

+- Improve readability of repetetive lines.
+Gridit makes some typos stick out like a sore thumb.

 - Gridit left-aligns text to match up prefixes, and right-aligns numbers to match up position, e.g. ones column.

+- Feed your inner perfectionist / OCD.

 ## Caveats